freed2003/sTLS/README.md

 # sTLS
-Toy implementaiton of TLS v1.3.
+Toy implementation of TLS v1.3.

 ## Installing Dependencies
 This implementation requires the `cryptography` and `pycryptodome` modules.
 To install, run the following in a virtual environment.